 1. Review information collected from your suppliers

-2. Consider limitations of current processes
+2. Consider the limitations of current processes

 Suppliers are often asked for similar information from multiple buyers and this is certainly true when gathering conflict minerals information.
-This means a lot of repetitive offline form filling and an unnecessary drain on resources.
+This means a lot of repetitive offline form-filling and an unnecessary drain on resources.
 At the same time, the quantity of data you hold on your suppliers will become increasingly challenging to manage.
 A solution that is simple for the supplier is a must but, more importantly, you will need to be able to use the data for your own compliance purposes.

-3. Dedicate resource to the issue
+3. Dedicate resources to the issue

 4. Move the process online

-Using spreadsheets is a costly, time consuming and potentially inaccurate method of gathering data.
+Using spreadsheets is a costly, time-consuming, and potentially inaccurate method of gathering data.
 Moving the process online can save a huge amount of time for suppliers and enable you to analyse and manage their information more easily.
 Having the data in a consistent format and a set of analytical tools means you can make use of the data, easily identify gaps or risks and compare supplier performance.
 For more reasons to move online, see our recent blog.

 5. Communication with stakeholders

-Regardless of how streamlined and automated the due diligence process, it is vital that you communicate effectively to relevant stakeholders; both internal and external.
+Regardless of how streamlined and automated the due diligence process is, it is vital that you communicate effectively to relevant stakeholders; both internal and external.
 Your suppliers should be aware of why they are being asked for this information and clear on how they should meet the requirements.
 The more support you can provide them, the better the response rates will be and the smoother the process will become over time.
 Internal communication is also key as it ensures that there is a common message across the organisation.
 This is particularly relevant where there are multiple points of contact for suppliers.